-All tack/feed rooms in Horizon Structures horse barns include a wooden floor, window and hinged access door.
+All tack/feed barn additions in Horizon Structures horse barns include a wooden floor, window, and hinged access door.
 It’s always a good idea to have a separate, enclosed room in the barn to store you tack and grooming supplies.
 An enclosed room cuts down on dust and dirt and helps keep your things cleaner.
 While almost nothing in a barn is totally “critter proof”, four walls, a floor and a ceiling will keep them to a minimum.
 A lockable door protects your belongings as well.

 We recommend a room of at least 8′ wide and 10′ to 12′ deep for really usable space.
 If a separate tack/feed room isn’t feasible, at least consider a large cabinet, tack trunk or grain bins for barn storage.